wp-plugins/cart32-shopping-cart/Cart32Wordpress/readme.txt

 == Description ==

-This plug-in connects to your Cart32 account or allows you to create a new account if you do not have one.
+This plug-in will connect to your Cart32 account or allows you to create a new account if you do not have one.

 You can then easily add a products to your pages and posts.